 In addition to classes, you are welcome to participate in over 100 student clubs, and to join team sports such as basketball, volleyball, track, and soccer.
 Participation on sports teams often includes travel to other southern African countries.
 The Office of Internatinal Education and Partnerships (OIEP) assists ISEP students in finding opportunities to volunteer in a wide range of organizations including orphanages, HIV/AIDS programs, business organizations, and a variety of community groups addressing problems of poverty.

 I loved everything about my experience abroad.
 I learned so much from my local friends and from traveling around to see other countries and cultures.
 Being able to be a part of a way different culture for such a long period of time has gave me a whole different insight on life; I loved everything about it! -Samantha

 Short day-trips from Gaborone include the ancient rock-paintings of Mmashele's cave, game-viewing at Moremi Game Reserve, and the magical Okavango Delta.
 The OIEP occasionally sponsors an optional fee-paid trip to selected Botswana wildlife areas during the week-long break at half-term.
-Past participants have also visited Victoria Falls in Zimbabwe.

 For more information click here

 To apply, read the application instructions on the How to Apply Page.
 Then return to this program brochure page, and click the 'apply now' button at the top of the page.